willgozlan/syscall-symphony/README.md

 2.)
 Verify dependencies:
   - Ensure you have gawk and bison installed as these are dependencies (`sudo apt install gawk bison`)
   - Ensure you have the `aplay` utility to play wav files from command line.
 Check in `/usr/bin/aplay`.
 If you don't have it, you can install it with `sudo apt-get install alsa-utils`
   - Right now, assumptions are made that the repo is cloned into the home directory and that the user is the `pi` user.
 However, as mentioned in the report, we will fix that before the project is finalized.
-For now, please be the pi user, and if not, I'll have specific modification instructions here.
+For now, please be the pi user, and if not, there are specific modification instructions further below.

 3.)
 The project directory `syscall-symphony/`contains 3 sub-directories as follows:
   - `examples/`: This contains an example program to test our modifications to glibc, as well as a Makefile to build and link against our version of glibc.